LuKks/neural-go/README.md

 ## Install latest version
 ```
-go get github.com/lukks/neural-go
+go get github.com/lukks/neural-go/v3
 ```

-Also find versions on [releases](https://github.com/LuKks/neural-go/releases).\
+Also find versions on [releases](https://github.com/LuKks/neural-go/releases).
-So you can stick with a specific version: `go get gopkg.in/lukks/neural-go.v2`
+The changes from v2 to v3 were just for go mod versioning.

 ## Features
 #### Range